William Austin Rowan was born on March 25, 1879 at Maple Summit, Fayette County, PA, the son of Allen H. and Annie (Linderman) Rowan.

 Daughter Olive "Aliene" Rowan (1910-2004) was born in 1910.

-They made their home in Confluence, Somerset County, and had five children -- Robert Eugene Conn, Betty Lou White, Hattie Mae Ansell, Harvey L. Conn and Barry Edwin Conn.
+Linzy and Aliene produced a family of five children -- Robert Eugene Conn, Betty Lou White, Hattie Mae Ansell, Harvey L. Conn and Barry Edwin Conn.

 Olive survived him by nearly three decades, keeping her home in Confluence.
 Said the Somerset Daily American, "She loved to travel, cook, bake, crochet and read."
 She died on Oct.
 4, 2004, at the age of 94, with burial in the Jersey Church Cemetery.